mozilla/addon-sdk/static-files/md/dev-guide/getting-started.md

-Welcome to the Jetpack SDK.
+Welcome to the Add-on SDK.

 Prerequisites
 -------------

-To develop with the new Jetpack SDK, you'll need:
+To develop with the new Add-on SDK, you'll need:

 <span class="aside">
 Verify that Python is in your path.